NatejSweet/jsServer/notes.md

-should try to impliment drag and drop edit page divs reorganization add logo to get rid of favicon error updating images on main page forces second image too far down witout scroll timestamps are added to img urls, this causes some slowdown
+should try to impliment drag and drop edit page divs reorganization add logo to get rid of favicon error updating images on main page forces second image too far down witout scroll limitations on # creations resizing screen messes up map markers, fixed with reload, not a huge issue, but will be annoying for mobile switch to JWT for user identification
 Later Plans(post production):
 allow world copying
-limitations on # creations
+containerize
+change routing naming scheme

 Khorvair Migrations:
 pip3 install mysql-connector-python